ThibaultFillion/strengths/documentation/json_and_dict_doc.rst

   Apply the default units system = µm, s, molecules

 * "inherit"
-  The units system is inherited from the reaction diffusion system.
+  The units system is inherited from the reaction-diffusion system.
   If the network is not declared inside a system, the default units system is applied (see "default", above).

 * units system dictionary

-default : "inherit"
+default: "inherit"

 species
 -------

 Describes a chemical species (Species object).
-The functions matching such a dictionary to a Species instance is species_from_dict.
+The function matching such a dictionary to a Species instance is species_from_dict.

-"label" :
+"label":
 ^^^^^^^^^

 alias "l".

 * species label (string)

-"density" :
+"density":
 ^^^^^^^^^^^

 alias "concentration", "dens", "conc", "C".

-* density numerical value in quentity/space^3 in the network units system (number). ie. "density" : 1
+* density numerical value in quentity/space^3 in the network units system (number). ie. "density": 1

 * density in quentity/space^3 (string).
-  ie. "density" : "1 molecule/µm3"
+  ie. "density": "1 molecule/µm3"

 * dictionary associating environment labels (keys) to either densities numerical value in quantity/space^3 in the network units system (number) and densities in quantity/space^3 (string).
-  The "default" key, if used, will design the species density to be applied in environment which are not specified in the dictionary. by default, "default" is 0. ie. "density" : {"env1" : 1, "env2" : "1 molecule/µm3", "default" : 0}
+  The "default" key, if used, will design the species density to be applied in environments not specified in the dictionary. by default, "default" is 0. ie. "density": {"env1": 1, "env2": "1 molecule/µm3", "default": 0}

-default : 0
+default: 0

-"D" :
+"D":
 ^^^^^

 alias "diff_coef", "diff coef", "diffusion_coefficient", "diffusion coefficient".

-* diffusion coefficient numerical value in space^2/time in the network units system (number). ie. "D" : 1
+* diffusion coefficient numerical value in space^2/time in the network units system (number). ie. "D": 1

 * diffusion coefficient in space^2/time (string).
-  ie. "D" : "1 µm2/s"
+  ie. "D": "1 µm2/s"

 * dictionary associating environment labels (keys) to either diffusion coefficient numerical values in space^2/time in the network units system (number) and densities in space^2/time (string).
-  The "default" key, if used, will design the diffusion coefficient to be applied in environment which are not specified in the dictionary. by default, "default" is 0. ie. "D" : {"env1" : 1, "env2" : "1 µm2/time", "default" : 0.1}
+  The "default" key, if used, will design the diffusion coefficient to be applied in environments which are not specified in the dictionary. by default, "default" is 0. ie. "D": {"env1": 1, "env2": "1 µm2/time", "default": 0.1}

-default : 0
+default: 0

-"chstt" :
+"chstt":
 ^^^^^^^^^

 alias "chemostat".

-* boolean value indicating if the species must be globally chemostated : true/1/True : the species must be chemostated false/0/False : the species must not be chemostated ie. "chstt" : True (python) ie. "chstt" : true (json)
+* boolean value indicating if the species must be globally chemostated: true/1/True: the species must be chemostated false/0/False: the species must not be chemostated ie. "chstt": True (python) ie. "chstt": true (JSON)

 * dictionary associating environment labels (keys) to boolean chemostate values indicating if the species should be chemostated in the given compartment.
-  The "default" key, if used, will design the chemostat boolean to be applied in environments which are not specified in the dictionary. by default, "default" is false. ie. "chstt" : {"env1" : true, "env2" : false, "default" : true}
+  The "default" key, if used, will design the chemostat boolean to be applied in environments not specified in the dictionary. by default, "default" is false. ie. "chstt": {"env1": true, "env2": false, "default": true}

-default : false
+default: false

-"units" :
+"units":
 ^^^^^^^^^

 alias "units_system", "units system", "u".